 - Location (specific address)

-When a task due date has elapsed, the task itself is not automatically removed from the system.
-It is up to the task owner to cancel or extend a task that has not been completed.
+When a task due date has passed, the task itself is not automatically removed from the system.
+You should then cancel, extend or complete the task.